-- Run your air conditioner to reduce indoor allergens, also keep your air filters and air ducts clean.
+- Run your air conditioner to reduce indoor allergens, and keep your air filters and air ducts clean.

-- Avoid smoking, especially in rooms with little or no ventilation.
+- Avoid smoking in rooms with little or no ventilation.

-- Avoid or take precautions before doing yard work.
-Wear face masks, gloves, etc..
+- Take precautions before doing yard work.
+Wear a face mask and gloves.

 - Take a shower after being outside to wash away allergens that have clung to your hair and skin.

 The best way to avoid itchy eyes is to avoid allergens altogether.
 Never rub itchy eyes, because when you do you release more histamines, which only worsen the symptoms.
 Seek some form of treatment if you can not handle the itching.
 Talk with your eye care provider about preventive measures you can take and which products may work best for you.